 - Pay you weekly workers compensation benefits.

 It is important to clarify that I am only talking about Georgia’s workers compensation rules.
 Some other state or federal laws might require your employer to provide you with work if they are able to accommodate your restrictions.
+These laws can be important if you want to return to work and your employer is not accommodating you.

 Can my employer fire me if I cannot go back to my regular job?